Legal and Compliance

 Your right to use an application licensed from a software vendor in your DNAnexus account will depend on the terms of your agreement with the vendor.
 In most cases an internal use license will allow you to choose to use the software either on a computer at your own facility or in the cloud.

 We have designed and developed the DNAnexus platform so that it supports HIPAA compliance.
 All customer data uploaded to DNAnexus user account is encrypted while in transit and at rest, as required by the HIPAA privacy rule.
 We have implemented logging procedures that allow you to track access to data, as contemplated by the HIPAA security rule.
 Of course, HIPAA compliance also requires that you implement procedures, including security procedures and informed consents.
+If you plan to place PHI on the DNAnexus platform, we recommend contacting [email protected] to obtain a Business Associates Agreement (BAA) with DNAnexus.
 For more information regarding HIPAA compliance, please see our Resources page.

 The logging and version control features of the DNAnexus platform will allow you to track exactly how your samples were processed, so as to enable the reproducibility of your clinical experiments, as required by CLIA.
 Of course, CLIA compliance requires that you observe standard operating procedures necessary to ensure compliance, such as sample tracking and prohibitions on sharing user IDs and passwords.
 For further information, please see our compliance white papers at our Resources page.